This post may contain affiliate links and spoilers. Please read our disclosure policy.

 This Film Is So Dull

 But, while someone could try to drum up this film and make it seem profound, I won’t.
 Why?
-Because this film was honestly too dull to get excited enough to go on such a tangent.
-Most of the girls, besides Sophia, Vivien, perhaps Ava, you will not be able to identify if you were given a name and a picture to match to.
-Then, when it comes to the secret and big reveal, it isn’t some huge shock or anything which would drive you to open your eyes wide.
+Because this film was too dull to go on such a tangent.
+Most of the girls, besides Sophia, Vivien, perhaps Ava, lack a storyline or personality to make them identifiable.
+Following that, story-wise, there aren’t huge shocks that compensate for the sections of the film dealing with giving us background or showing the day-to-day of the girls.

-Level 16 could have had more impact if only it had stronger characters and writing.
+Level 16 lacks the characters and the writing it needs to fully take advantage of the concepts presented.
 As noted, you can see so many bits of commentary on how girls are raised and how women are subjected to unrealistic standards.
-There is even the issue of women willingly assisting men in continuing this cycle of oppression either for approval or because they have been deeply brainwashed.
-If not they recognize the closest they can get to be empowered is by oppressing their own on behalf of their oppressor.
+There is even the issue of women willingly assisting men in continuing a cycle of oppression either for approval or due to indoctrination.
+If not the recognition that the closest they can get to being empowered is by oppressing their own on behalf of their oppressor.

 Yet, even with saying all that, this is a solid mixed title.
 It had potential and wasted it by keeping things very surface level and consistently hinting it could go further, but deciding that might require a bit too much effort.
 So, like many films, it seems to have left potential fans to find the deeper meaning and push the idea Level 16 is better than it is.

 Big picture: Vestalis is a company run by Dr. Miro who is a surgeon.
 One who takes the skin of young women like Vivien and Sophia and puts it on older women.
 Hence why the girls never go outside, have to take pills that only make them active 5 or so hours a day, must sleep on their backs, and have a skincare regime when they are less than 10.
 That combination, alongside filtered air, keeps them looking young until their skin can be removed.